netanel-fishman/Yishi_KKL_Project_2022_2025/README.md

 ---

-## Here you can find the folder structure:
+## Here you can find the Archive foldera structure:
 ![Folder Structure](folder_structure.png)